We're Glad You're Here!

 Throughout the next two years, our little "pumpkin business" began to really take off and we quickly realized we loved interacting with our customers during those few weekends in the fall.
 A common thread was immediately noticed among all of our customers: a growing desire for an authentic rural experience.
 So, in 2006 after leaving a management and a teaching position behind in St. Louis, Adam, Julie, and Kathy, decided to take the "pumpkin business" head on.
 Since then and after following the guidance of our customers, we have expanded from a fall focused business, into a three season operation and has since become one of the LARGEST pumpkin growers in the tri-state area!

 As winter approaches, our barn completely transforms into a winter wonderland featuring the freshest trees, wreaths, boughs, gift items and all the trimmings for your home.
-Our trees are beautiful and travel to us from Nelson Family Tree Farm in Wisconsin ranging from 4' - 12' tall.
+Our trees are beautiful and travel to us from a tree Farm in Wisconsin ranging from 4' - 12' tall.

 Planting and Harvesting: